Pseudoxanthoma Elasticum

 Symptoms of Pseudoxanthoma Elasticum

-The skin of the neck, underarms, and groin and around the navel eventually becomes thick, grooved, inflexible, and loose.
-Yellowish, pebbly bumps make the skin appear similar to an orange or a plucked chicken.
+The skin of the neck, underarms, and groin and around the navel eventually becomes thick, grooved, stiff, and loose.
+Yellowish, pebbly bumps make the skin appear similar to the texture of an orange or a plucked chicken.
 The change in appearance may be mild and overlooked during early childhood but becomes more noticeable as the child ages.

 Complications of pseudoxanthoma elasticum